Security Debt in Practice: Nuanced Insights from Practitioners: Discussion

 \subsubsection{Implications for Research}

-\textbf{\cor{Beyond the Surface: A Deeper Look into Security Debt}.} Prior research on SD has been limited in scope and context, leaving many practical aspects under-explored~\cite{rindell2019managing,coetzer2024managing}.
+\textbf{\cor{Beyond the Surface: A Deeper Look into SD}.} Prior research on SD has been limited in scope and context, leaving many practical aspects under-explored~\cite{rindell2019managing,coetzer2024managing}.
 Our study addresses this gap by offering empirical insights from a diverse set of practitioners.
-Drawing on findings from RQ1 and \cor{RQ4}, which capture how SDs are perceived, managed, and communicated across teams, we provide a broader foundation for future research rooted in real-world experiences.
-The findings also reveal new directions that warrant closer examination.
-For instance, RQ2 shows that practitioners are especially concerned with implementation-level issues, such as misconfigured access controls and legacy configurations, which are also addressed in prior work~\cite{coetzer2024managing}.
-Moreover, RQ1 highlights that security trade-offs are mostly intentional, driven by delivery demands.
-These insights point to underexplored but practically significant topics, suggesting that future work should not only examine SD across varied organizational contexts, but also develop models to better understand and support these trade-offs in security decision-making. \\
+Drawing on findings from RQ1 and \cor{RQ4}, which capture how SDs are perceived, managed, and communicated across teams, we provide a broader foundation for future research rooted in real-world experiences. \cb{Specifically, RQ1 reveals that role and experience shape how practitioners define, identify, and prioritize SDs, suggesting that future research should investigate how these differences affect SD accumulation across teams and organizations.
+RQ2 shows that security trade-offs are mostly intentional and driven by delivery demands, yet no established models exist to support such decisions, pointing to the need for decision-support frameworks for security prioritization under time pressure.
+RQ3 highlights that AI adoption for SD mitigation remains limited and cautious, with privacy concerns and inconsistent tool usage as key barriers, suggesting that future work should examine how AI tools can be safely and effectively integrated into SD mitigation workflows.} \\

 \textbf{Tools Are Not Always the Problem.} While the literature often identifies lack of tools as a contributor to SD~\cite{coetzer2024managing}, findings from RQ2 show that none of the participants cited tool unavailability as a cause.
 Instead, time pressure, \cor{lack of experts/seniors to supervise junior staff}, and awareness \cor{of SD} were more commonly blamed.
 Furthermore, RQ3 shows that even with tools in place, teams rely heavily on human judgment to interpret results and drive remediation.
 This challenges assumptions in prior work and suggests research should explore tool adoption, usability, and integration rather than focusing solely on tool availability.
 At the same time, while our study includes \total participants from diverse countries and roles, further empirical validation is needed.
 Future work could build on our RQ1–RQ3 findings using large-scale surveys or mixed-methods designs to test generalizability.
 For instance, are the prioritization strategies in RQ2 shared across industries?
 Do other teams communicate SD risks as inconsistently as those in RQ4?
 Our findings offer a grounded starting point for such validation, with clear direction on where assumptions about tooling and behavior need to be revisited.